tartaruszen/ANETS/README.md

 Input:
 ------
-- edges.txt : It is a tab separated file and index of nodes starts from 1 and are consecutive.
+- links.txt : It is a tab separated file and index of nodes starts from 1 and are consecutive.
 Here is an example graph and its representation:

 ```
  1-------2